-Credit Cards – The Benefits
+Credit Cards – What are the benefits?

 Ah… credit cards – often seen as an evil bit of plastic to many, yet everyone uses them.
 But how does this actually stack up?
 We either know someone who thinks (or even think ourselves) that credit cards are inherently bad and can only lead to debt.
 Moreover, there’s the belief that credit cards are for only people who have no money and are irresponsible.